Why should I plan a funeral for my loved one?

 - Choose clothing & jewelry

-- Select poems, scripture, readings
+- Select poems, scripture, readings and music

-- Choose pallbearers
+- Choose pallbearers (professional or family)

 - Arrange for family transportation